-As you continue with your studies, you will learn from academics many of whom are committed to both teaching and research and will increasingly specialise through a varied range of modules which focus on topical questions concerning government and politics in Britain, Europe and the world.
+During your degree, you will learn from academics many of whom are committed to both teaching and research.
+As you continue with your studies, you will increasingly specialise through a varied range of modules which focus on topical questions concerning government and politics in Britain, Europe and the world.

 In your second year, you have the opportunity to spend a year abroad at one of our partner universities, currently these are located in Australia, Canada, Hong Kong and the USA.
 The year provides an opportunity to experience a different society, culture and political system while furthering your studies.

-In your final year, you have the opportunity to undertake a sustained investigation on a specific political subject that interests you and can choose from a wide range of modules, such as Africa and Global Politics, Islamic Politics, and Contemporary Issues in Human Rights.
+In your final year, you have the opportunity to undertake a sustained investigation of a specific political subject that interests you via the dissertation option.

 Lancaster University will make reasonable endeavours to place students at an approved overseas partner university that offers appropriate modules which contribute credit to your Lancaster degree.
 Occasionally places overseas may not be available for all students who want to study abroad or the place at the partner university may be withdrawn if core modules are unavailable.
 If you are not offered a place to study overseas, you will be able to transfer to the equivalent standard degree scheme and would complete your studies at Lancaster.